Visit our home-based clinic in McKenzie Towne, SE Calgary.

 Can I book an acupuncture treatment with Dr. Jess followed by a massage with Breanne?

 Yes, this is a very restorative treatment combination!
-Typically we offer a combination of 45 minutes of acupuncture with Dr. Jess, immediately followed by 60 minutes of massage therapy with Breanne.
-If you have a complex case requiring a full assessment, be prepared for 60 minutes of acupuncture, followed by 60 minutes of massage therapy.
-Whether or not a full assessment is needed will be determined upon arrival.
+Typically we recommend a combination of 45 minutes of acupuncture with Dr. Jess, immediately followed by 60 minutes of massage therapy with Breanne.
+Please email [email protected] to inquire about availability.

 Do you provide mobile sessions?